The following information can be used in collaboration with this PowerPoint to highlight the wide range of foods produced and harvested in Scotland.

 We also harvest fish from the sea and the north east of Scotland is a key area in the UK for fish processing.
 Mackerel is the key fish landed in the UK (115000 tonnes), herring (48000 tonnes) and haddock (34000) are also landed.
 Much of the fish we catch from the sea are exported to many counties with France, USA and Spain being the top export origins for our fish.
 We also import fish – with salmon, cod and tuna being the key imports to the UK (source seafood industry factsheet Feb 2018).

 Aquaculture is the name given to fish farming.
 Fish are raised in floating pens and fed a balanced diet which contains all the nutrients required to grow.
 Careful monitoring is required to ensure disease and pollution are minimised.
-Dawnfresh is one organisation who produce trout in Scotland.
+Find out more about seafood in Scotland here.

-For the seafish industry, fisheries management methods fall in six key areas to ensure long term sustainability (source).
+For the seafish industry, fisheries management methods fall in six key areas to ensure long term sustainability.
+Further information on Scottish fisheries can be found here.

 Farmed fish are in season all year round however wild caught species are all seasonal dependent on their lifecycles.
 A seasonality calendar can be found here.